 Figure 12.
 Network architecture with subnetwork.

-To avoid an excessive slowdown of the network, the Master Powerline System is limited to 240 Slave nodes, implemented by the GC8802 module.
-This is not a big limitation, as if the application requires more than 240 slave nodes, it is possible to use multiple main nodes to extend the network.
+To avoid an excessive slowdown of the network, the MPS is limited to 240 slave nodes, implemented by the GC8802 module.
+This is not a big limitation, as, if the application requires more than 240 slave nodes, it is possible to use multiple main nodes to extend the network.
 The MPS involved in the creation of the global network and in the management of the related nodes will build different networks (see Figure 12).
-In this case the network architecture does not change: the DB server store all the information of all the sensors present in the entire network via the MPSs.
+In this case the network architecture does not change – the database server stores all the information on all the sensors present in the network via the MPSs.

-The network architecture of the proposed system (shown in Figure 10) allows to manage all communications with the nodes, since the requests are stored in a queue from which MCS performs a sequential access thus, avoiding data collisions on the Powerline network.
+The network architecture of the proposed system (shown in Figure 10) allows for the management of all communication through the nodes since the requests are stored in a queue from which the MCS performs a sequential access, thus avoiding data collisions on the powerline network.

-If the network architecture adopted is similar to that of Figure 12, the neighbouring nodes belonging to different networks, but communicating on the same electric line, could produce data collisions.
-In fact, if the network structure is extended, the MCSs are not coordinated and therefore could make simultaneous transmission requests on the electric line.
+If the network architecture adopted is similar to that of Figure 12, the neighbouring nodes, which belong to different networks but communicate on the same electric line, could produce data collisions.
+In fact, if the network structure is extended, the MCSs will not be coordinated and, therefore, could make simultaneous transmission requests on the electric line.
 This problem can be solved by assigning to each network carrier frequencies different from those of the other networks.
-In this way, each network is a coherent system, in which information is exchanged independently and orthogonally, to avoid collision problems.
+In this way, each network is a coherent system in which information is exchanged independently and orthogonally to avoid collision problems.

-Another problem is the latency time, which increases as the number of hops needed to connect some remote nodes to the MPS increases.
-In some borderline cases, the roundtrip communication time may expire, generating a communication error.
+Another problem is the latency time, which increases as the number of hops needed to connect some remote nodes to the PMS increases.
+In some borderline cases, the round-trip communication time may expire, generating a communication error.
 A balance has been made between containing the hop numbers, in order to increase network performance, and the consequent reduction in network extension.
 In our test, we obtained a good compromise by using a one-hop network topology.

 data transmission considerations

-Powerline technology offers a lot of freedom, using the electricity grid for data transmission, given its widespread use.
-However, dissemination is also a disadvantage in that the transmitted data are accessible to all.
+Powerline technology offers a lot of freedom by using the electricity grid for data transmission, given its widespread use.
+However, dissemination is also a disadvantage in that the transmitted data is accessible to all.

 For this reason, the sensitive data transmission between master and client has been reinforced by a series of measures.
-The GC8802 module uses the OFDMA Powerline communication transceiver which has 18 independent channels, capable of communicating over 54 carrier frequencies in a wide range from 5 kHz to 500 kHz.
-An appropriate choice of transmission parameters makes communication “non-standard” and therefore difficult to access and attack by unauthorized persons.
+The GC8802 module uses the OFDMA PLC transceiver, which has 18 independent channels capable of communicating over 54 carrier frequencies in a wide range from 5 kHz to 500 kHz.
+An appropriate choice of transmission parameters makes communication ‘non-standard’ and, therefore, difficult to access and attack by unauthorised persons.

 Greater security can be achieved with communication encryption algorithms.
-This option was not implemented in this phase, since the three-byte data packet would be penalized by the transmission of a long private key.
+This option was not implemented in this phase since the three-byte data packet would be penalised by the transmission of a long private key.

 results of the proposed systems